 “Because I’ve known centuries old vampires, and power mad witches alike who would quake in fear at the idea of turning their back on our brother.
 For most people turning your back on Nik means you don’t see the attack coming in time, because make no mistake if anyone else had done what she had they would have been attacked.
-At first I thought she’d done it because she was counting on his infatuation with her to keep her safe, to keep to worst of his anger at bay.
+At first I thought she’d done it because she was counting on his infatuation with her to keep her safe, to keep the worst of his anger at bay.
 Then I remembered the look in her eyes as she turned from him in the bar, she’d been acting as a distraction for him so that her friends could dagger me, and at the time I hadn’t even registered the emotion in her eyes.
-I had been to busy laughing at Niks desperate attempts to gain her attentions.
+I had been too busy laughing at Niks desperate attempts to gain her attention.
 Later while I thought about her I finally placed it, it was resignation mixed with fear.”

 That was true, she had been resigned to being a part of the plan, and back then she’d always been at least a little afraid every time she played the distraction for Klaus.

 “She fully expected Nik to attack her that night, and she’d known that when it happened there would be nothing she could do to defend herself.
 Yet, she was determined to play her part, even if it ended up killing her.
 That is bravery.”

 Caroline was stunned, how could Kol think so highly of her?
 All she’d ever really done was try and trick or kill him and his family.
 How could he think more of her than most of her friends?
 That had to be one of the nicest things anyone had ever said about her.
 She doubted anyone, other than her mother, ever thought of her as brave or really anything truly positive for a long time now.
 She was never the strong one, not really, she was always just Caroline.
 Maybe that was part of the problem, all of her friends had known her for so long that they couldn’t see the new her as clearly as others could.